Deming Speedway – Sprint car races

 Deming speedway opening day 2011.

-Photos and comment by Leavenworth WA photographer, Dominic Urbano.
+Photos and comment by Photographer, Dominic Urbano.

 My neighbor Ed has a sprint car.
 A mini-sprint car to be more precise.
 On Friday nights he joins other race car drivers, pit crews, families, and fans, at the Deming Speedway to reaffirm what is right in America.
 It may not be the stated mission of the speedway, the racers, or the fans, but that is most certainly what is happening there.
 I am sure of it.